 Treatment Options for High-Frequency Hearing Loss

-If you get diagnosed with hf hearing loss, you’ll need to use hearing aids that feature “Frequency Compression Technology”.
+If you get diagnosed with high-frequency hearing loss, you’ll need to use hearing aids that feature “Frequency Compression Technology”.
 This technology works by shifting high-frequency sounds into lower frequency ones and making those sounds more audible.
 Instead of just amplifying all sounds, and making them louder, these hearing aids will lower the frequencies of high-frequency sounds, and then you’ll be able to hear them perfectly despite having hf hearing loss.
 Even though these hearing aids will need some adjusting, they will specifically take care of your special needs that generic hearing aids can’t do.

 Worried About Suffering From High-Frequency Hearing Loss?